Dividing Decimals

 Dividing numbers that contain decimal points, typically by converting the divisor to a whole number (multiplying both divisor and dividend by a power of 10) and then performing long division.

-Why is Dividing Decimals important?
+What is the Dividing Decimals formula?

 How Dividing Decimals Connects to Other Ideas